 Plays, films, and novels by American social realists are used to analyze some fundamental values, structures, and social processes underlying American society.
-Emphasis is on processes of social control, including causes of conformity and deviance, and stratification, including class, gender, and ethnic/racial inequalities.
+Emphasis is on processes of social control, including causes of conformity and deviance, and stratification, including class, gender and ethnic/racial inequalities.
 Film and literature are used only to study central features of American society.
-Reading include R. Ellison, F.S.
+Readings Include: R. Ellison, F.S.
 Fitzgerald, H. James, A. Miller, M. Norman, J. Steinbeck, and J. Welch.
 Grades are based on discussion and four short papers.
-WL:3
+WL:3 (Shively)

 303/CAAS 303.
 Race and Ethnic Relations.
 An

 introductory course in Sociology or CAAS.
 (4).
 (SS).
-(This course meets the Race and Ethnicity Requirement).
+(This course fulfills the Race or Ethnicity Requirement).

 389. Practicum in Sociology.
 Permission of instructor.
 Up to 4 credits may be included in a concentration plan in Sociology.
-A combined total of 8 credits of Sociology 389 and 395 may be counted toward a concentration in Sociology.
 (2-4).
 (Excl).
 Offered mandatory credit/no credit.
 Laboratory fee ($23) required.
 (EXPERIENTIAL).
 May be repeated for a total of 8 credits.

 393/Hist.
 333/Pol.
 Sci.
 396/Slavic 396/REES 396.
 Survey of East Central Europe.
 (4).
 (SS).

 See Russian and East European Studies 396.
-(Porter)
+(M. Kennedy)

-430. Introduction to Population Studies.
-Soc.
-430 does not meet core requirements for graduate students in sociology.
-No credit granted to those who have completed or are enrolled in 530.
+405. Theory in Sociology.
+No credit granted to those who have completed or are enrolled in 305.
 (3).
 (Excl).
-(QR/2).

 440. Sociology of Work.
 One of the following: Soc.
 100, 101, 102, 195, 202, 203, 400, or 401; or permission of instructor.
 (3).
 (Excl).

+Section 001.
 This course focuses on social inequalities which are based on gender specific social roles.
 While the topics and readings focus on issues which are specific to gender inequality, they are representative of more general substantive areas in the field of sociology, e.g., power, conflict, and stratification.
-Topics include: inequalities in interpersonal behavior, the family and work organization; socialization and educational attianment; dynamics of occupational sex segregation; and implications of inequality for family violence, sexual harassment, and rape.
+Topics include: inequalities in interpersonal behavior, the family and work organization, socialization and educational attainment; dynamics of occupational sex segregation; and implications of inequality for family violence, sexual harassment, and rape.
 Grades are based on midterms and research paper.
-WL:4 (Shively)
+WL:3 (Shively)

 450. Political Sociology.
 (3).
 (SS).